 The Group's reinsurance segment comprises property reinsurance, specialty reinsurance and casualty reinsurance.
 The property reinsurance portfolio is predominantly written on an excess of loss basis with the 'catastrophe' portfolio exposed to large natural disasters and the 'risk' portfolio exposed to individual, man-made losses such as fire and explosion.
-The specialty reinsurance portfolio has a mix of exposure, with natural disasters exposing the retrocession portfolio and large, man made risks from complex exposures, such as offshore energy platforms, exposing the marine, energy, terror and aviation portfolios.
-This product is sold through both excess of loss and proportional reinsurance.
-Casualty reinsurance is written through quota share reinsurance assuming a mix of general liability and professional lines exposures, predominantly from within the U.S.
+The specialty reinsurance portfolio has a mix of exposure, with natural disasters exposing the retrocession portfolio and large, man-made risks from complex exposures, such as offshore energy platforms, exposing the marine, energy, terror and aviation portfolios.
+This is underwritten through a combination of excess of loss and proportional reinsurance.
+Casualty reinsurance is written through quota share reinsurance, assuming a mix of general liability and professional lines exposures, predominantly from within the US.